-Although electric vehicles (EVs) make up a mere sliver of the total car market, this trend is changing.
-Advances in battery technology and an increasingly robust charging infrastructure are making electric cars more appealing than ever.
+There are more electric vehicles on the market than ever before.
+As more models go on sale, car shoppers have many styles and features to choose from.
+Advances in battery technology boost vehicle range and increasingly robust charging infrastructure are making electric cars more appealing than ever.

 Electric Vehicle Considerations

-Many of the major automakers now feature an electric vehicle in their lineup, including Nissan, Kia, Hyundai, BMW, Chevy, and Jaguar.
+Many of the major automakers now feature an electric vehicle in their lineup, including Nissan, Kia, Hyundai, BMW, Chevy, Ford, Volkswagen, Audi, and Jaguar.
 When shopping for the ideal EV for a given driver, there are many things to consider.

 Electric Vehicle Range

 What are your transportation needs?
 Do you tend to go on long trips over the weekend or do you stick pretty close to home?
 This is important when purchasing an electric vehicle because it is ideal to have a car that serves your needs a vast majority of the time.
 There are now electric vehicles on the market with ranges above 200 miles.